60 of the Best Riddles for Kids: Can You Solve Them?

 Everyone loves this classic brain-twister.
 The answer relies on the details.
 Kids need to avoid the distraction of heavy bricks and light feathers and focus on the actual unit of weight in the clue.

 Riddle: Hey bro!

-Tom’s father has three sons: Jim, John, and what’s the third one’s name?
+Tom’s father has three sons.
+The first two are named Jim and John.
+What is the third one’s name?

 Does this one feel too easy?
 You’d be surprised how often kids miss the answer that’s right there in the clue.
 If you’re feeling smart, try to solve this puzzle—it might mean you’re a genius!

 This is another one of those riddles for kids that can also prove super challenging for grown-ups.
 Though you may be clued into the fact that you’re looking for something beyond a teacup, the two potential answers are tricky to find.

 I am always in front of you and never behind you.
 What am I?